-Berlin, Heidelberg, New York u.a.:
+Berlin, Heidelberg, New York u.a.: Springer.

 Written for geodesists using computers of modest capacity, the book reviews

 (datums, ellipsoids, units etc.), to focus on applications and to illuminate spatial developments.

 coordinate systems.
 The material has been specially chosen and covers the practical aspect of

-the book is of interest to students in geodesy, GIS consultants, hydrographers and land surveyors.
+book is of interest to students in geodesy, GIS consultants, hydrographers and land surveyors.

 Table of Content

-Guidelines & Algorithms.
+- BASIC Guidelines & Algorithms.

 - Datums and Reference Systems.

-Conformal Projections in General.
+- Conformal Projections in General.